 Why do brains seize?
-Our research examines the cellular and circuit level interactions between brain cells, which result in the development of epileptic seizures.
-We attempt to utilise a ‘first principles approach’ to make predictions that can be tested experimentally.
-We have a strong focus on causes of epilepsy relevant to the African context.
+Our research attempts to answer this question by examining the cellular and circuit level interactions between brain cells, which result in the development of epileptic seizures.
+We focus on how changes to inhibitory synaptic transmission and neuroinflammatory responses relate to the emergence and termination of epileptic seizures.

 - Cl- dynamics and cortical processing

 Area 2: Neuroinflammation, neurocysticercosis and epilepsy

 - Developing animal models of neurocysticercosis

 - Neuroinflammation in epileptogenesis